YasminAlShawawrh/CPUSchedulingSimulatorwithDeadlockDetection/README.md

-# CPU Scheduling Simulator with Deadlock Detection — Python
+# CPU Scheduling Simulator with Deadlock Detection

 A simulation of a CPU scheduling system using Priority Scheduling with Round Robin, combined with deadlock detection and recovery mechanisms.